InspectorCaracal/SillyTavern-ReMemory/README.md

 And by using world info books as the memory, it leaves the resulting memories available for you to edit individually as needed, without any custom coding required.

-### High Compatability
+### High Compatibility

-Since ReMemory uses SillyTavern's robust core feature of *world info*, it avoids virtually all cross-extension compatability issues.
+Since ReMemory uses SillyTavern's robust core feature of *world info*, it avoids virtually all cross-extension compatibility issues.
 In addition, you can use any and all existing world info features and extensions to further manage your memory books!

 ### Lightweight Recall Simulation